 However, the faculty has adopted some restrictions of this freedom, described below.

-The College provides reading periods at the end of each semester immediately prior to final examinations.
-The dates of the reading periods are part of the official College Calendar established by the President and supervised by the Registrar.
+The College provides reading periods at the end of each semester prior to final examinations.
+The dates of the reading periods are part of the official College calendar established by the Calendar Committee and supervised by the registrar.
 The purpose of reading periods is to provide time for preparation for final examinations.
-Instructors may not hold required meetings of classes, give tests, or assign work during these periods.
+Instructors may not hold required meetings of classes, give tests, assign work, or schedule alternative final examination times during these periods.
 An exception is made in the case of honors examinations, which may be scheduled during reading periods.

-Final examinations in semester courses are two hours in length.
-At the option of the instructor, however, such examinations may be three hours in length, provided that the instructor has so informed the students at the beginning of the semester.
-Final examinations in year courses are given in the spring and are three hours in length.
+Final examinations in semester courses are typically two or three hours in length.
+Examinations may be three hours in length if the instructor has specified such at the beginning of the semester.
+Final examinations in year-long courses are given in the spring and are three hours in length.

-When an instructor examines all members of a class simultaneously, he or she must do so at the time and place announced by the Registrar, except by permission of an Associate Provost.
-If an instructor wishes to cancel the original time of the examination and substitute another time, even if the entire class agrees, the permission of an Associate Provost must be obtained.
+Scheduling of final examinations.
+When an instructor examines all members of a class simultaneously, they must do so at the time and place announced by the registrar, except by permission of an associate provost.
+If an instructor wishes to cancel the original time of the examination and substitute another time, even if the entire class agrees, the permission of an associate provost must be obtained.

-When a student fails to appear for a final examination, the instructor may prepare and administer a special examination, if he or she believes circumstances warrant.
-In such cases, a fee is charged (unless excused by the Dean), and the instructor is obliged to exact a grade penalty on the examination.
+Failure to appear for a final examination.
+When a student fails to appear for a final examination, the instructor may prepare and administer a special examination.
+In such cases, a fee of $35 is charged by the Registrar’s Office, and the instructor is obliged to exact a grade penalty on the

 Professors grade all students who are enrolled for credit in their courses and report grades to the Registrar.
 The grading code is alphabetic, with grades A, B, C, D, and F, and includes the use of plus and minus signs.
 For purposes of calculating grade averages, "A" equals 4.0 quality points.
 Plus or minus add or subtract .33 quality points, except that A+ still equals 4.0 quality points.